The Apple Notes alternative

 For most people, most of the time, that is fine.
 For anyone whose notes hold things not ready to be processed by anything — early drafts, sensitive client work, half-formed ideas, private journaling — carefully built AI is still AI.
 The only way to be certain nothing is processed is for there to be nothing that could.

-Tareea has no AI features at all.
-Nothing rewrites your text, summarises it, or reads it.
+Tareea has no built-in AI.
+Nothing rewrites your text, summarizes it, or reads it on its own.
 Not as an option you toggle off.
 Not as a paid add-on.
 Not at all.

 The architecture has no path for note content to reach a model — because that path was never built.
 There is nothing to turn off, because there was never anything there.